CompositionalIT/SAFE-Dojo/Instructions.md

 3.3 Change the zoom level to `15.0` (note the `.0` - `Zoom` expects a float).
 Observe how the map updates almost immediately and smoothly zooms in.

-3.4 Add a marker to display on the center point of the map, just after the `tileLayer`.
+3.4 Add a marker to display on the centre point of the map, just after the `tileLayer`.
 There is already a helper function, `makeMarker`, that you can use.
 You can build up an appropriate description for the second argument, such as "{postcode} - {region}" or similar, using fields on the `Location` record that is passed in.

 ## 4. Implement weather endpoint